By Bernard Lunn

-If you bootstrapped past Gate # 2, the value you will get from the trade sale will still be life-changing, because you don’t have to share the spoils with investors.
-However the big money, the fame and fortune, is reserved for those who make it to Gate # 3.
-One way to look at this is, don’t raise VC unless you are determined to make it past Gate # 3.
+If you bootstrapped to Gate 2, the value you will get from the trade sale will still be life-changing, because you don’t have to share the spoils with investors.
+However, the big money is reserved for those who make it to Gate 3.
+One way to look at this is, don’t raise VC unless you are determined to make it to Gate 3.

 This is another wrenching leadership pivot.
 During the PMF phase, you do things that don’t scale.
 You do whatever it takes to get customers including things that are totally uneconomical at scale.

-All of that changes when you get to Gate # 3.
-Now you need to make sure the unit economics work, that Customer Acquisition Costs are OK.
-You may defer profits and cash flow if your investors support this, but the unit economics have to be right.
+All of that changes when you get to Gate 3.
+Now you need to make sure your unit economics work and that Customer Acquisition Costs are OK.
+You may defer profit and cash flow if your investors support this, but the unit economics have to be right.
 You have to scale revenue but it must be the right type of revenue (high margin, predictable, low customer/partner dependency etc).

-For consumer web ventures, the big obstacle at this Gate is proving a scalable and profitable revenue model.
-There are now trade offs and conflicts to be managed between the needs of free users and the different needs of paying customers (e.g. advertisers) and that is often hard for the entrepreneur who won in the last Gate through their self-proclaimed single focus on user experience.
-This becomes a more acute problem as ad blockers become mainstream on iPhones with IOS9.
+For ventures with an indirect revenue model, there are now trade-offs and conflicts to be managed between the needs of free users and the different needs of paying customers (e.g. advertisers).
+That is a wrenching leadership pivot for entrepreneurs who won in the last Gate through their self-proclaimed single focus on user experience.

-Businesses that make it through this phase are “in the catbird seat”.
+Businesses that make it through Gate 3 are “in the catbird seat”.
 You have a profitable, scalable business that you can grow with internal resources as long as you like.
 You will be fending off acquisition offers all the time, both from financial buyers (private equity funds) as well as strategic buyers.
 You get to choose when and who you sell to.
-Or you may choose to go all the way to Gate # 4.
+Or you may choose to go all the way to Gate 4.

 All the long years of the earlier Gates are simply laying the groundwork to make this possible.
 This is another wrenching pivot.
-The skills, techniques and attitudes that got you through Gate # 3 are all about focusing on a niche, constraining ambitions for the future while concentrating on the immediate opportunities.
-If you have done a good job in the transition through Gate # 3, you will be able to leave the quarter-by-quarter growth to a highly competent team.
+The skills, techniques and attitudes that got you through Gate 3 are all about constraining ambitions for the future while concentrating on the immediate opportunities.
+If you have done a good job in the transition through Gate 3, you will be able to leave the quarter-by-quarter growth to a highly competent team.
 That frees the founder CEO to focus on expanding into adjacent markets and dominating the market.

-Dominate may sound harsh to some ears, but it is what public market investors expect, that is what the high valuations given to fast growth tech companies are based on.
-Another way of saying this is what Peter Thiel describes as natural monopolies in Zero To One, the kind of monopolies created by network effects (think Google, Facebook, Uber, AirBnB).
+Dominate may sound harsh to some ears, but that is what public market investors expect; that is what the high valuations given to fast growth tech companies are based on.
+Another way of saying this is what Peter Thiel describes as natural monopolies in Zero To One, the kind of monopolies created by network effects (think of Google, Facebook, Uber, AirBnB).

 The changing game of Innovation Capital

-So we are likely to see some innovation in this area, because the reward for backing entrepreneurs through all four gates is very big.
+So we are likely to see some innovation in this area, with more evergreen capital, because the reward for backing entrepreneurs through all four gates is very big.